RoboDK/RoboDK-API/README.md

 RoboDK can be used for a wide range of applications, such as 3D printing, robot machining, synchronizing multiple robots, pick and place...
  * [Industrial Robot application examples](https://robodk.com/examples)
  * [RoboDK Blog](https://robodk.com/blog)

+*Important* The RoboDK API is not the same as the [RoboDK PlugIn interface] (https://robodk.com/doc/en/PlugIns/index.html)

 Requirements
 -------------